FAQs about the Student Disciplinary Process

 Main Content

 The Office for Student Conflict Resolution (OSCR) investigates alleged violations of the Student Code, whereas the police investigate alleged violations of the law.
 These investigations follow different procedures, are conducted by different individuals, and use different standards of proof.
-The standard of proof in the student disciplinary process is the preponderance of information standard, which means whether it is more likely than not sexual misconduct occurred.
+The standard of proof in the student disciplinary process is the preponderance of information standard, which means whether it is more likely than not sex-based misconduct occurred.
 Criminal trials use a higher evidentiary standard, and the defendant's guilt must be proven beyond a reasonable doubt.
 Although the police and the University may share information discovered in their investigations, they proceed independently, and the decisions reached in one do not necessarily impact those reached in the other.

 Yes.
 The student disciplinary system and the criminal justice system operate independently.
 The outcome in one does not determine the outcome in the other.
 In fact, OSCR may proceed with a case within the student disciplinary system even if the matter is never reported to the police.

-Under the Title IX Sexual Harassment Procedures, the Title IX Coordinator, in consultation with OSCR staff, may dismiss a formal complaint or any allegations if a complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations.
+Under Appendix D, Student Conduct Procedure for Allegations of Sex-Based Misconduct, the Title IX Coordinator, in consultation with OSCR staff, may dismiss a formal complaint or any allegations if a complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations.
 The Title IX Coordinator, in consultation with OSCR, will determine whether concerns for campus safety require that the investigation proceed without the complainant's participation.
 The result of that evaluation will be communicated to the parties as appropriate.

 An advisor provides a respondent or complainant support, guidance, or advice.
 Respondents and complainants may be accompanied by an advisor of their choosing to any meeting with an investigator or to any proceeding to which the advisee is invited.
-Under Title IX Sexual Harassment Procedures, during the cross-examination, an advisor of the student’s choosing needs to be present to conduct the cross-examination, i.e., to ask the other party and any witnesses relevant questions and follow up questions.
-Please note that if there is a hearing under the Title IX Sexual Harassment Procedures and a party does not have an advisor, one will be provided at no cost or charge to the student.

-For sexual misconduct cases, a panel of three members of the Subcommittee on Sexual Misconduct, a group of trained faculty, staff, and students, renders a decision following a formal hearing and a thorough review of the evidence.
+For sex-based misconduct cases, a panel of three members of the Subcommittee on Sexual Misconduct, a group of trained faculty, staff, and students, renders a decision following a formal hearing and a thorough review of the evidence.

 For an appeal of a panel's decision, three members of the Senate Committee on Student Discipline will consider the appeal.

 Complainants and Respondents have a right to a timely investigation and decision.
-The anticipated duration of a sexual misconduct investigation is approximately 40-60 business days following notification of the allegations.
+The anticipated duration of a sex-based misconduct investigation is approximately 40-60 business days following notification of the allegations.
 The investigator may extend this timeframe in increments of 10 business days for good cause provided the investigator or their designee notifies both parties in writing of the delay and the reason for the delay.
 Acceptable reasons include, but are not limited to, the complexity of the investigation, the number of witnesses, the need for language assistance or accommodation of disabilities, and the possibility of interruption by break periods.

 The anticipated duration of the appeal process, from the written notification of the Panel’s decision to the notification of the Appeal Committee’s decision, is no more than 25 business days, but the Director may extend this timeframe in increments of 10 business days for good cause provided the Director or their designee notifies both parties in writing of the delay and the reason for the delay.